(Z22.4) Carrier of infections with a predominantly sexual mode of transmission

 Treatment and Medical Assistance

-• Prescribe medications to reduce inflammation and infection.
+• Prescribe medications to reduce the risk of transmission

 Icon